chloejdmsw/chloejdmsw/README.md

 I aspire to co-create **inclusive spaces** where individuals can show up and been **seen and heard** as their full selves.

-I am passionate about designing systems that support **data driven decision making** AND center the **diverse** individuals who interact with the data.
+I am passionate about designing systems that support **data informed decision making** AND center the **diverse** individuals who interact with the data.

 ## My Journey